YonghaoHe/LFFD-A-Light-and-Fast-Face-Detector-for-Edge-Devices/README.md

 * `2019.09.17` face_detection: model v2 is upgraded!
 After fixing the bug, we have fine-tuned the old v2 model.
 The accuracy on
 WIDER FACE is improved significantly!
 Please try new v2.
 * `2019.09.18` pedestrian_detection: preview version of model v1 for Caltech Pedestrian Dataset is released.
+* `2019.09.23` head_detection: model v1 for brainwash dataset is released.

 ## Introduction
 This repo releases the source code of paper "[LFFD: A Light and Fast Face Detector for Edge Devices](https://arxiv.org/abs/1904.10633)".
 Our paper presents a light and fast face detector (**LFFD**) for edge devices.